kp272/Computer-Programming-for-Psychology/FINAL Project/README.md

     - accuracy          (Correct, Incorrect)
     - reaction time     (seconds)

-I saveed these into a csv output file
+I saved these into a csv output file.
+See file [_output.csv](https://github.com/kp272/Computer-Programming-for-Psychology/blob/main/FINAL%20Project/_output.csv)

 Words remained on the screen until the response was collected